djhaskin987/pylighthouse/docs/usage.rst

             ]
         }
     ])

+.. note:: The above example shows that ``aversion_groups`` can be specified as
+    a list or set when calling ``Workload.from_list``, but they are internally represented as sets.

 Although there is plenty of room for both college students to live in the same house, any distributor attempting to assign these workloads to the